telerik/reporting-docs/knowledge-base/disable-logging-tracing-information-from-telerik-reporting.md

 ---
 title: How To Disable Logging the Tracing Information from Telerik Reporting
-description: How to skip logging the tracing information from Telerik Reporting by your project Trace Listeners
+description: How to ignore logging the tracing information from Telerik Reporting by your project Trace Listeners
 type: how-to
 page_title: Skip Tracing Information Logged by Telerik Reporting
 slug: disable-logging-tracing-information-from-telerik-reporting